MikiiN/fibonacci-challenge/README.md

 |           |            |                |

 ### Naive
-This algorithm is just rewritten formula in code using recursion.
+This algorithm is just a rewritten formula in code using recursion.

 ```python
 def naive(n):